FAQS - Frequently Asked Questions

 What is your cancellation policy?

-Booking deposit payments made to Petite B&B's are non-refundable at any time for any reason.
+Booking payments made to Petite B&B's are non-refundable at any time for any reason.

 For cancellations less than 14 days before arrival: full balance is charged.

-For cancellations at least 30 days before arrival: deposit payment remains a credit to go towards another booking with Petite B&B's that must be made within 12 months of the date of cancellation.
+For cancellations at least 30 days before arrival: booking payment remains a credit to go towards another booking with Petite B&B's that must be made within 12 months of the date of cancellation.

 RESTRICTIONS: the new booking must be the SAME or GREATER value of the previous booking/home that was cancelled as no refund or any difference in pricing is offered.